-- Pine needles are slow to decompose, which mean they don’t need replacing a month after you spread them, as many other organic mulches do.
+- Pine needles are slow to decompose, which means they don’t need replacing a month after you spread them, as many other organic mulches do.
 But when they do eventually decompose, they enrich the soil.

 - As with other mulches, they moderate the soil temperature, keeping it cooler in the summer and insulating it, when used as a winter mulch to prevent repeated freezing and thawing.

-- Pine straw is often recommended for slopes and hillsides, because it allows water to get through to the soil and the pine needles help keep it there, rather than washing to the bottom of the slope and taking the top soil with it.
-Of course, this is not fail safe.
+- Pine straw is often recommended for slopes and hillsides, because it allows water to get through to the soil and the pine needles help keep it there, rather than washing to the bottom of the slope and taking the topsoil with it.
+Of course, this is not fail-safe.
 Extremely heavy rains and flooding will still be destructive.

 - Pine needles are a renewable resource.
 No trees are felled to collect pine needles.
-Pine straw happens.

-I’ve already mentioned that availability can be a problem.
+As aforementioned availability can be a problem.
 But if you do find pine straw, be aware that it can blow around in windy locations, at least until it has had time to settle.

-If it does not fully cover the soil, you will still get weeds and weeding in pine straw is not particularly pleasant.
+If it does not fully cover the soil, you will still get weeds, and weeding in pine straw is not particularly pleasant.
 It may look light and fluffy, but it is still needles.

 Also, as with all dry mulching materials, pine straw is flammable.
 If wildfires are a problem in your area, pine straw is not a good choice for you.

-How to Use Pine Needle Mulch
+How to Use

+Use it just like any other mulch.
 Spread it around trees and shrubs and use it in your garden beds.
-Most sources recommend a 3 in. layer, but 3 in. will settle down to about 1 ½ in.
-I’d recommend at least 4 in. and the more the better.
+Most sources recommend a three-inch layer, but three inches will settle down to about 1.5 inches.
+We'd recommend at least four inches and the more, the better.
 Because it is slow to decompose, you will probably only need to top it off with a couple of inches or so each spring.

-Shake and toss pine straw, the way you would regular straw, so that it forms a fluffy layer.
+Shake and toss pine straw, the way you would regular straw so that it forms a fluffy layer.
 It will eventually settle and stay in place, despite rain or wind.
-It does this on the forest floor and it will do it in your garden.
+It does this on the forest floor, and it will do it in your garden.